 How To Exercise a Macaw

-Allowing your macaw outside of its cage once a day for at least 30 minutes every day is highly recommended.
-You need to allow it to fly around and stretch its wings.
+Allow your macaw outside of its cage once a day for at least 30 minutes.
+You need to allow your macaw to fly around, stretch its wings and exercise its muscles.

-You can encourage your parrots to play tug-of-war or another game with you while outside of their cage.
-By playing with your parrot every day, you two can start to bond pretty quickly.
+You can encourage parrots to play ‘tug-of-war’ or ‘fetch’ with you while outside the cage.
+By playing with your parrot daily, you develop a close bond together.

-According to the Journal of Zoo and Wildlife Medicine, 30 minutes of daily supervised flight or time spent outside the cage (as well as 30 minutes of walking on a rotating perch) for 105 days straight improved lipid metabolism and lowered cholesterol in parrots.
+According to the Journal of Zoo and Wildlife Medicine, 30 minutes of daily supervised time spent outside the cage (as well as 30 minutes of walking on a rotating perch) for 105 days improved lipid metabolism and lowered cholesterol levels in parrots.

 Do Macaws Need Their Beak Trimmed?

-Macaws in the wild don’t need their beaks trimmed because they often use their beaks to pry open hard nuts, seeds, or fruits.
+Wild macaws don’t need their beaks trimmed because they often use their beaks to pry open hard nuts, seeds, or fruits.
 Unfortunately, pet macaws often lack these opportunities and may require a beak trim.

-All parrot beaks are made up of keratin, which constantly grows along the surface of the beak.
-It’s similar to how human fingernails don’t stop growing.
+All parrots’ beaks consist of keratin, which constantly grows along the surface of the beak.

-Offer your parrot a variety of toys it can chew on.
+Offer the parrot a variety of toys it can peck at and chew on.
 Providing your macaw with a cuttlebone and un-shelled nuts will wear down, polish, and sharpen the beak.

 How Long Should a Macaw’s Nails Be?

-According to the Journal of Zoology, the claw radius of a bird should be proportionate to your parrot’s body mass.
+According to the Journal of Zoology, the claw radius should be proportionate to a parrot’s body mass.
 Claws have no specific length, but they should be cut close to the ‘quick.’

-This ensures that your parrot doesn’t experience any issues moving or perching.
-The quick is the part of the parrot’s nail where the blood vessels and nerves start, right down the middle of the nail.
+This ensures a parrot doesn’t experience issues moving or perching.
+The ‘quick’ is the part of the parrot’s nails where the blood vessels and nerves start, in the middle of the nail.

-Never cut down to the very edge of a parrot’s nails.
-Cutting the quick will cause your parrot to bleed.
-If you cannot restrain your parrot, you need to let your veterinarian take care of your macaw’s nail trimming if you can’t restrain the parrot.
+Never cut to the edge of a parrot’s nails because cutting the ‘quick’ will cause bleeding.
+Let a veterinarian handle the macaw’s nail trimming if you can’t restrain the parrot.

 How Often Should a Macaw Shower?

 Offer your macaw the chance to bathe 3-5 times a week.
 Keep in mind that overbathing can cause a macaw to get dry skin.
 If you give your macaw a bowl of water, it’ll wash.